-Today is Pi Day, and I made a Meyer Lemon Cream Pie to celebrate the day.
-This recipe is delicious and easy to make for Pi Day or any day.
+I made a Meyer Lemon Cream Pie that might be my favorite pie, ever!
+This recipe is delicious and so easy to make.

 This cream pie is a perfect combination of creamy, sweet, and just a little bit tart, with a graham cracker crust.
 It almost tastes like a cheesecake.
 Meyer lemons are my favorite and this pie is a great way to highlight them.

 On this blog, I may sometimes use affiliate links, which means a small commission is earned if you make a purchase via the link.
 The price you pay will be the same whether you use the affiliate link or go directly to the vendor’s website using a non-affiliate link.

 I have this lovely little Meyer lemon tree in my backyard.
 It was a gift for my birthday a gazillion years ago.
 Why was I gifted a Meyer lemon tree?
 My favorite cocktail is a vodka tonic with a big fat slice of meyer lemon.